Matx1n3/NYTimesInfluenceInAlphabetInc/README.md

 ##  Overview
 The dataset contains information on 178 news articles from The New York Times related to Google.
-The class indicates the impact on the stock price of Alphabet, Inc. (whose main subsidiary is Google) on the day the news article was published.
+The class indicates the impact on the stock price of Alphabet, Inc. (whose main subsidiary is Google) the day the news article was published.

 Class 0 indicates that the stock price decreased, by at least 2%.
 Class 1 indicates that the stock price remained within ±2%, and Class 2 indicates that the stock price